Siebel Si 204

-The Siebel Si 204 was a small twin-engined transport and trainer aircraft developed in World War II.
-It was based on the Fh 104 Hallore.
-Originally designed in response to an Ministry of Aviation development order for a small civil transport aircraft in 1938, it was eventually produced for the Luftwaffe.
+The Siebel Si 204 is a small twin-engined transport and trainer aircraft developed in World War II.
+It was based on the Siebel Fh 104 Hallore.
+Originally designed in response to a German Ministry of Aviation development order for a small civil transport aircraft in 1938, it was eventually produced for the Luftwaffe.

 Development and production

 The Si 204 was planned as a small all-metal passenger aircraft with two crew and eight passengers for German airline Deutsche Luft Hansa (DLH).
 Development was initiated in 1938.
 The contractor was, as usual, the RLM, but the development was conducted in close collaboration between DLH and Siebel in Halle.

-After the beginning of the war, the aircraft was redesigned as a trainer aircraft with a full "stepless" glass cockpit, as had been initiated with the He 111P in early 1938, with no separate flat windscreen for the pilot (much as almost all German bomber aircraft of the time were being designed), which seemed to be better for blind flying in the Si 204's case.
+After the beginning of the war, the aircraft was redesigned as a trainer aircraft with a full "stepless" glass cockpit, as had been initiated with the He 111P in early 1938, with no separate flat windscreen for the pilot (much as almost all German bomber aircraft of the time were being designed), which seemed to be better for instrument flying in the Si 204's case.

 The first two prototypes only were delivered as passenger aircraft with the old cockpit.
 The maiden flight of the first prototype was before September 1940, possibly on 25 May 1940, that of the second prototype before February 1941.
-The third prototype was redesigned as a trainer aircraft for blind flying.
+The third prototype was redesigned as a trainer aircraft for instrument flying.
 As a result of this, the maiden flight was not earlier than the end of 1941 or the beginning of 1942.